mendoza-git/jao-ventures/content/about.md

 - Sustainability: Promoting growth that benefits both current and future generations.

-# Why Choose JAO1?
+# Why Choose JAO?
-At JAO1 Ventures, we believe in going beyond traditional investment strategies.
+At JAO Ventures, we believe in going beyond traditional investment strategies.
 Our boutique approach allows us to deliver personalized attention and innovative solutions, ensuring your goals remain our top priority.
 Together, we can transform challenges into opportunities and lay the foundation for enduring success.

 Let’s build your future—one strategic investment at a time.